The 37 Best Restaurants in Roma Norte & Condesa Mexico City

-If you are traveling to the Mexican capital city you don’t want to miss the best restaurants in Roma Norte and Condesa, the trendiest ad most artsy neighborhoods at the moment.
+If you are traveling to the Mexican capital city, you don’t want to miss the best restaurants in Roma Norte and Condesa, the trendiest and most artsy neighborhoods at the moment.

-Although 10 days is never enough to know a place I felt like I was becoming every day more and more familiar with this pretty neighborhood, and even though I wanted to try as many eateries as possible I still had my favorite ones where I would go back to.
+Although 10 days is never enough to know a place, I felt like I was becoming more and more familiar with this pretty neighborhood every day, and even though I wanted to try as many eateries as possible, I still had my favorites I would go back to.

-Roma Norte and Condesa are close to each other and very similar which is why I thought I would include both of them in the same post.
+Roma Norte and Condesa are close to each other and very similar, so I thought I would include both in the same post.

-Both Roma Norte and Condesa are brimming with amazing restaurants, bars ad coffe shops and the culinary scene keeps changing at a speed that it’s difficult to keep up.
+Both Roma Norte and Condesa are brimming with excellent restaurants, bars, and coffe shops, and the culinary scene keeps changing at a pace that’s challenging to keep up with.

-Although I have tried a lot of them I also wanted to include others where I didn’t make it but have been suggested by trustworthy friends.
+Although I have tried a lot of them, I also wanted to include others that I didn’t make but that were suggested by trustworthy friends.

-Obviously, there are so many delicious places where you can go eat that it’s really difficult to include all of them.
-However, I hope this list will help you find your way around La Roma and Condesa and never be disappointed.
+Obviously, there are so many delicious places where you can go eat that it’s tough to include all of them.
+However, I hope this list will help you find your way around La Roma and Condesa and avoid disappointment.

 I will also include the best food tours and the top things to do in this cool neighborhood.